ynozar/byos_next/README.md

 - 📊 Comprehensive logging system
 - 🔒 Secure API key management
 - 💻 Modern tech stack (Next.js 15, React 19, Tailwind CSS v4)
+- 🧹 Clean, standardized codebase with Biome for formatting
 - ⚠️ Using a canary version of Shadcn for Tailwind v4 support; be cautious with AI-generated code.

 ## 🗺️ Roadmap